 At a minimum, the methane mitigation process comprises a sub-slab methane barrier as the key component of protection.
 But sometimes, a barrier isn’t necessary.
 This determination depends on the LADBS methane testing results, the methane building code, as well as the mitigation plan design strategy.
 Lastly, the costs and functionality of the actual vapor barrier are a result of the methane mitigation construction strategy.
 And that determination comes about, after design approval.

 The results of a Los Angeles Methane Zone Test are a prerequisite to the methane mitigation process.
 For instance, if a developer plans to construct a new structure within a Los Angeles Methane Zone, the Building Department will require that he or she submit a “Level-5 Methane Mitigation Plan” by default, and build accordingly.
 And this is the costliest mitigation system to build.
 However, the Subject Site itself may not contain such high methane gas concentrations comparing to most other Level-5 sites.
 Consequently, the developer opts to conduct an LADBS-approved methane test, with data indicative of a “Level-2” site.
 And as a result, the developer saves thousands of dollars in construction costs, between the now-approved “Level-2” system, and the previously required “Default-Level-5” system.

 LA Methane Buffer Zone Testing Example

-In the same initial scenario above, the results can be more favorable within a “Methane Buffer Zone.”
-In fact, the difference between the default requirement of a “Level 5” system and the LADBS-approved “Level 2” test result, may even eliminate the requirement for methane mitigation system overall (for certain buildings).
+In the same scenario above, the results can be more favorable within a “Methane Buffer Zone.”
+In fact, the difference between the default requirement of a “Level-5” system and the LADBS-approved “Level-2” test result, may even eliminate the requirement for methane mitigation system overall (for certain buildings) in buffer zones.
 As a result, a greater amount of time and money can be saved for certain projects.